 Beach to Bay Civic Association, Center for Water Resources Management at NYIT, Friends of the Bay, East Norwich Civic Assoc., Environmental Technology Group, L.I.
-Clean Air, Water and Soil, North Country Garden Club, North and Central Civic Association, Northside Civic Association, North Fork Environmental Council, North Shore Land Alliance, Open Space Council, Point Lookout Civic Association, Rock Point Civic Association, South Shore Audubon Society, The Sierra Club, Long Island Group, Valkenburg LLC, and Ed Olmsted, Brenda Reiss, Paula Blum and Francine Furtado as individuals.
+Clean Air, Water and Soil, North Country Garden Club, North and Central Civic Association, Northside Civic Association, North Fork Environmental Council, North Shore Land Alliance, Open Space Council, Point Lookout Civic Association, Rock Point Civic Association, South Shore Audubon Society, The Sierra Club, Long Island Group, Valkenburg LLC, and Ed Olmsted, Brenda Reiss, Paula Blum, Francine Furtado and Erin Molyneux as individuals.

 Advocate for Long Island's water